 - 41. That every lawyer knows when they reach the line of perjury is usefully illustrated in the novel version of Anatomy of a Murder.
-In the course of the initial interview between Mr Biegler, the lawyer, and his prospective client, Lt Manion, Biegler reaches a point in a series of questions and answers in which Manion reveals that approximately one hour had passed between his alleged discovery that Barney Quill had raped Manion's wife and Manion's shooting and killing Quill.
+In the course of the initial interview between Mr Biegler, the lawyer, and his prospective client, Lt Manion, Biegler reaches a point in a series of questions and answers in which Manion reveals that approximately one hour had passed between his alleged discovery that Barney Ouill had raped Manion's wife and Manion's shooting and killing Ouill.
 At which point, Biegler's aside proceeds as follows: 'I had reached a point where a few wrong answers to a few right questions would leave me with a client-if I took his case whose cause was legally defenseless.
 Either I stopped now and begged off and let some other lawyer worry over it or I asked him the few fatal questions and let him hang himself.
 Or else, like any smart lawyer, I went into the Lecture.
-And, 'the Lecture' is described in another aside as follows: 'The Lecture is an ancient device that lawyers use to coach their clients so that the client won't quite know he has been coached and his lawyer can still preserve the face-saving illusion that he hasn't done any coaching.
+'49 And. 'the Lecture' is described in another aside as follows: 'The Lecture is an ancient device that lawyers use to coach their clients so that the client won't quite know he has been coached and his lawyer can still preserve the face-saving illusion that he hasn't done any coaching.
 For coaching clients, like robbing them, is not only frowned upon, it is downright unethical and bad, very bad.
 Hence the Lecture, an artful device as old as the law itself, and one used constantly by some of the nicest and most ethical lawyers in the land.
 "Who, me?
 I didn't tell him what to say," the lawyer can later comfort himself.
 "I merely explained the law, see."
-It is good practice to scowl and shrug here and add virtuously: "That's my duty, isn't it?" - 42.
+It is good practice to scowl and shrug here and add virtuously: "That's my duty, isn't it?"
+50 - 42.
 The trouble with the foregoing illustration is not that Biegler is unaware that he crosses the line of subornation of perjury as he decides to deliver 'the Lecture'.
-But,
+But, what is ethically questionable about his decision to deliver 'the Lecture', when he does, is his motive.
+Indeed, a lawyer owes his or her client a duty of information, including fully giving to the client accurate legal opinion relevant to the facts.
+Absent a corrupting motive, the correctness of the timing of the rendering of such opinion is dictated more by questions of competence and efficiency.
+But motive will corrupt that duty if the aim is to create an alternate forensic reality, to be conveyed to a court of law, than what is originally suggested to the lawyer by the initial information clearly provided by a client fully in possession of his or her own wits.

-&lt;sup>48 The District of Columbia Bar, Legal Ethics Committee, 'Opinion No 79' of 18 December 1979, reprinted in District of Columbia Bar, Code of Professional Responsibility and Opinions of the District of Columbia Bar Legal Ethics Committee (1991) 138 at p 139.
+48 The District of Columbia Bar, Legal Ethics Committee, 'Opinion No 79' of 18 December 1979, reprinted in District of Columbia Bar, Code of Professional Responsibility and Opinions of the District of Columbia Bar Legal Ethics Committee (1991) 138 at p 139.